Nathanwolfy/nathanwolfy/README.md

 - futures trader and freelance Sierra Chart developper

-- currently working on various trading algos and custom studies
+- currently working on various trading algos and custom studies for my clients

 ## skills